 Legal and Compliance

-These professionals work within a disaster recovery to ensure that the organization's incident response strategies and recovery efforts comply with specific legal and regulatory requirements.
+These professionals work within a disaster recovery to ensure that the organisation's incident response strategies and recovery efforts comply with specific legal and regulatory requirements.

 Crisis Communications, Media, and Public Relations

-Often a separate department that remains integrated with disaster recovery efforts, an organization's PR and media team relay news, findings, and updates to key stakeholders surrounding an incident.
+Often a separate department that remains integrated with disaster recovery efforts, an organisation's PR and media team relay news, findings, and updates to key stakeholders surrounding an incident.

 Business Continuity Plan (BCP) Manager

 In smaller businesses, one person may adopt the duties of multiple roles.
-However, these roles may be highly individualized in larger organizations, with specialized talent allocated to particular responsibilities.
+However, these roles may be highly individualised in larger organisations, with specialised talent allocated to particular responsibilities.

 What Is Disaster Recovery Testing?

-Disaster recovery testing is a fundamental component of an organization's business continuity and disaster recovery plan.
-It involves simulating a disaster, like a cyber attack like ransomware, data breach, power outage, or natural disaster, to assess an organization's ability to regain control over its IT systems.
+Disaster recovery testing is a fundamental component of an organisation's business continuity and disaster recovery plan.
+It involves simulating a disaster, like a cyber attack like ransomware, data breach, power outage, or natural disaster, to assess an organisation's ability to regain control over its IT systems.

 Types of Disaster Recovery